effl-lab/effl-lab.github.io/content/docs/How to Join?/interns.md

 We always welcome interns to our group.

 ### **What will you do?**
-See [here](/docs/how-to-join/intern_program/) for a brief description of what interns will be doing.
+See [this note](/docs/how-to-join/intern_program/) for a brief description of what interns will be doing.

 ### **How to Apply?**